How Professional Gallery Lighting Elevates Paintings, Builds Trust, and Drives Sales

 Paintings are among the most demanding artworks to light.
 Subtle colour relationships, layered pigments, brushwork, varnish, glazing, and surface texture all respond to light in complex ways.
 Gallery lighting must respect this complexity rather than overpower it.

-This guide explains how gallery lighting for paintings should be designed, why generic lighting solutions consistently fail, and how professional systems built around track lighting, Zoom, Multi, and Deluxe solutions deliver consistent, museum-level results.
+This art gallery guide explains how gallery lighting for paintings should be designed, why generic lighting solutions consistently fail, and how professional systems built around track lighting, Zoom, Multi, and Deluxe solutions deliver consistent, museum-level results.

 Why paintings demand professional gallery lighting